9.4 Denturist

 Brandon Censon MPH, CPH, RRT-NPS, CPFT, CPT

-In the United States, denturists practice under a few different titles, including clinical dental technician and dental prosthetist.
-You may be asking yourself what skills do denturists use as part of their day to day function?
-Denturists are skilled in the planning of denture treatment, the design of the denture, and fitting of complete, partial, and implant-supported and retained dentures.
-A denturist is often engaged in the dental healthcare team when a patient is looking to restore some or all of their teeth, through the use of dental prosthetics.
+In the United States, denturists may practice under various titles, including clinical dental technician and dental prosthetist.
+Denturists are skilled in planning denture treatments, designing dentures, and fitting complete, partial, and implant-supported dentures.
+They often collaborate with the broader dental healthcare team when a patient is looking to restore some or all of their teeth using dental prosthetics.

 Academic Requirements and Career Pathway